andyed/2pane-browser/README.md

 - **Synchronized Scrolling**: Scrolling in any pane scrolls all other panes to the corresponding position, maintaining a continuous view of the content.
 - **Synchronized Navigation**: Clicking a link in any pane will cause all panes to navigate to the new page, keeping them perfectly in sync.
 - **Bypass Framing Restrictions**: Utilizes advanced extension APIs to display pages even if they use `X-Frame-Options` to prevent embedding.
+- **URL Memory**: The extension remembers your preferred pane layout (2 or 3 panes) for specific URLs and automatically reinstates it when you revisit those pages.
+- **Configurable Auto-Split Rules**: Define URL fragments that will always trigger a 2-pane view automatically when matched.
+- **Minimum Width Trigger**: Optionally, configure the extension to only auto-split if your screen width exceeds a specified pixel value.

 ## How to Install